anandvamsi/MLOPS/MLOPS.md

 - Monitor data drift and utilize the insights to retrain the model
 - Enable automatic audit rails creation for all artifacts.

+# MLOPS for GenAI
+A set of practices,techiniques and technologies that expland MLOPS for operationalizing generative AI applications

 ## what is Experimentatin